andriesfilmer/gtd/cheatsheets/bash-oneliners.md

     for i in ** ;do j="`echo ./$i |sed 's/JPG$/jpg/'`" ;mv -i -- "./$i" "./$j" ;done

+Remove files with strange names like '?????OA??'

+Solution: Remove file by an inode number.
+The -i option to ls displays the index number (inode) of each file:

+    ls -li

+Use find command as follows to delete the file if the file has inode number 4063242:

+    find . -inum 4063242 -delete

 ## diff

 Difference between two file directories (side-by-side)